J-holomorphic curves in a nef class: Introduction

 A $J-$holomorphic subvariety $\Theta$ is a finite set of pairs $\{(C_i, m_i), 1\leq i\leq n\}$, where each $C_i$ is irreducible $J-$holomorphic subvariety and each $m_i$ is a non-negative integer.
 The set of pairs is further constrained so that $C_i\ne C_j$ if $i\ne j$. \end{definition}

 Pseudo-holomorphic subvarieties are closely related to, but clearly different from pseudo-holomorphic maps.
 They are the real analogues of one dimensional subvarieties in algebraic geometry.
 When $J$ is understood, we will simply call a $J-$holomorphic subvariety a subvariety.
 An irreducible subvariety is said to be {\it smooth} if it has no singular points.
 A subvariety $\Theta=\{(C_i, m_i)\}$ is said to be connected if $\cup C_i$ is connected.

 Taubes provides a systematic analysis of pseudo-holomorphic subvarieties in \cite{T1}.
+The knowledge of the structure of reducible $J-$holomorphic subvarieties is very important, in both the integrable case and the tamed case.
+Among others, two aspects are especially significant for applications.
+Firstly, under natural conditions, we need to know that the irreducible components are not too complicated.
+This point is used for example in the argument in \cite{GH} on the structure of rational curves.
+Secondly, we need to know the moduli space of the reducible subvarieties is not too large to ensure the existence of irreducible subvarieties.
+This is used in \cite{LZ12} for the study of Donaldons's tamed-to-compatible question and almost K\"ahler Nakai-Moishezon criterion.
+These aspects are the main focus of this paper.

 Suppose $C$ is an irreducible subvariety.
 Then it is the image of a $J-$holomorphic map $\phi:\Sigma\to M$ from a complex connected curve $\Sigma$, where $\phi$ is an embedding off a finite set. $\Sigma$ is called the model curve and $\phi$ is called the tautological map.
 The map $\phi$ is uniquely determined up to automorphisms of $\Sigma$.
 This understood, the associated homology class $e_C$ is defined to be the push forward of the fundamental class of $\Sigma$ via $\phi$.
 And for a subvariety $\Theta$, the associated class $e_{\Theta}$ is defined to be $\sum m_ie_{C_i}$.

 A special feature in dimension 4 is that, by the adjunction formula, the genus of a smooth subvariety $C$ is given by $g_J(e_C)$ defined as follows.
 Given a class $e$ in $H_2(M;\mathbb Z)$, introduce the $J-$genus of $e$,